redbadger/crux/docs/src/part-2/effects.md

 That said, a lot of universal async code (like async channels for example), work just fine.
 ```

 There is more to the `async` effect API than we can or should cover here.
-Most of what you'd expect in async rust is supported – join handles, aborting tasks (and even Commands), spawning tasks and communicating between them, etc. Again, we recommend the API docs for the full coverage
+Most of what you'd expect in async rust is supported – join handles, aborting tasks (and even Commands), spawning tasks and communicating between them, etc. Again, we recommend the API docs for the full coverage.

 ## Migrating from previous versions of Crux